Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels: Asymptotic Analysis

 \subsubsection{Strong coupling limit}

 If $J$ is large compared to $h_{a}, h_{b}$, then it is clear from Eqs. (\ref{eq:re}), (\ref{eq:rah}), (\ref{eq:rhr}) that $r_{E}$, $r_{AH}$ and $r_{HR}$ all tend to 1.
-As a consequence (i) both the $H$- and $R$- zones will collapse into an extremely narrow range around the line $T_{a} = T_{b}$ (property (vi) in the main text).
+As a consequence (i) both the $H$- and $R$- zones will collapse into an extremely narrow range around the line $T_{a} = T_{b}$ (property (vi) in section xxx).
 In addition: (ii) The lower $E$-zone border will also accompany this line for low $T_{b}$, and as a consequence this zone will increase in size.
 These effects can be seen in Fig. \ref{Fig-Phases}(d).